cristian-hurdubai-sv/bootstrap/docs/plugins/creating-a-plugin.md

 ```

 ## III.
-Expose into catalog
+Add descriptor files
-Since we created these 2 plugins we need to expose the API using openAPI schema and to link this 2 plugins together in order to display inside Catalog
+Since we created these 2 plugins and we have defined an openAPI schema we should add a descriptor file `catalog-info.yaml` for each of them, in order to display them inside the catalog area

 Add the following file `plugins/random-user/catalog-info.yaml`
 ```yaml
 apiVersion: backstage.io/v1alpha1